gmac/graphql-stitching-ruby/README.md

 type Product { sku:ID! }         # catelog location
 ```

 In the above graph, the `storefronts` and `catelog` locations have different keys that join through an intermediary.
-This pattern is perfectly valid and resolvable as long as the intermediary provides stitching queries for each possible key:
+This pattern is perfectly valid and resolvable as long as the intermediary provides resolver queries for each possible key:

 ```graphql
 type Product {